 The Office of the City Clerk directs the administrative functions of City Council and Committees as outlined in The Cities Act and is also responsible for administering The Local Authority Freedom of Information and Protection of Privacy Act.
-The Office of the City Clerk governs and promotes the openness and transparency of municipal government, linking City Council and City Administration for the general public.

 The City Clerk is entrusted with maintaining, processing, and recording all proceedings and other records of the City Council and the City to include minutes, contracts, deeds, grants, ordinances, resolutions and is appointed as the Returning Officer for the Municipal/School Board Election.
 The Office of the City Clerk also maintains City bylaws, corporate records and the City of Regina Archives.